JuniperxandxLamplight/React-TapRoom/README.md

 ## Technologies used

-_This application was created using HTML and CSS_
+_This application was created using React with JSX_

 ### License